KevinA2505/VastVoid/README.md

 enemy ticks its tree every frame to decide whether to idle, pursue, attack or flee.
 Actions inside the tree call the same ship methods as before so combat and navigation work exactly like the earlier state machine implementation.

+### Learning enemies
+An experimental `LearningEnemy` class in `src/enemy_learning.py` replaces the behaviour tree with a simple Q-learning algorithm.
+Each enemy chooses actions like pursue or attack based on a learned Q-table updated every frame.
+Use the helper `create_learning_enemy()` to spawn this variant if you want opponents that adapt slightly to the player's tactics.